Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

-# Updating the Options File
+# Updating the Runtime Options File
-The options file is not updated by default, because default options are built-in within the note itself for each option.
+The [runtime options file](runtimeoptions.md) is not updated by default, because default options are built-in within the note itself for each option.
 If you want to update this file, see the repository's [example options file](https://github.com/Aquafina-water-bottle/jp-mining-note/blob/master/media/_jpmn-options.js).